The-Mycelium-Network/webworkbook/content/topics/protocols/index.md

 ## Protocols are what exactly?

 A protocol is a set of rules and guidelines for communicating data.
 Rules are defined for each step and process during communication between two or more computers.
-Here we will cover many of these protocols form IP to POP3.
+Here we will cover many of these protocols from Internet Protocol(IP) to Post Office Protocol 3(POP3).

 ## SMTP